toreanderson/toreanderson.github.io/_posts/2015-09-20-ipv6-mobile-roaming-possible-or-not.markdown

 ---

-Since 2012 I have been voting with my wallet, opting to only use mobile providers who provide me with IPv6 connectivity.
+Since 2012 I have been voting with my wallet, opting to only use mobile providers that provide me with IPv6 connectivity.
 To begin with, I was a customer of [Network Norway](https://en.wikipedia.org/wiki/Network_Norway).
 They were kind enough to include me in their IPv6-only pilot with [DNS64](http://tools.ietf.org/html/rfc6147) and